 In a chlorine pool, the ideal amount of stabilizer is between 30 ppm and 50 ppm.
-Below 30 is ineffective and above 50 interferes with chlorine’s ability to kill bacteria and prevent algae.
+Below 30 is ineffective, and above 50 interferes with chlorine’s ability to kill bacteria and prevent algae.
 Too much can also damage your vinyl liner if you have one.
-You’ll generally want to have about 7.5% chlorine in the pool as stabilizer.
+You’ll generally want about 7.5% chlorine in the pool as stabilizer.

 If you own a saltwater pool, you should keep CYA levels between 60 and 80 ppm.
 Higher CYA levels are necessary for saltwater pools because sunlight doubles chlorine evaporation in saltwater pools during photolysis.

 Hot tubs require a higher concentration of chlorine than pools.
 You should keep CYA levels as low as possible in a hot tub—around 30 ppm.

 Most hot tub owners add a separate stabilizer (like dichlor or trichlor) instead of stabilized chlorine to a hot tub.
 Adding enough pool-specific stabilized chlorine for the amount of chlorine needed in a hot tub also adds in extra CYA.
 With a high level of CYA, the chlorine will become ineffective for sanitization.

 If you prefer using stabilized chlorine, be sure to get a spa-specific type that considers the right balance of chlorine to CYA for a hot tub.

 Cryptosporidium (“crypto”) parasites sometimes infect a pool with fecal contamination.
-If you need to hyper-chlorinate your pool because of a Cryptosporidium outbreak, it’s necessary to lower CYA levels to 15 ppm before chlorinating.
+If you need to hyper-chlorinate your pool because of a Cryptosporidium outbreak, lowering CYA levels to 15 ppm before chlorinating is necessary.

 When to Use Pool Stabilizer and When Not to Use It